 Most dogs can safely eat Himalayan dog chews without an issue, and they are a health treat as well as being good for the dog’s teeth.
 They take a long time to eat and will occupy even very large dogs for several hours.
 They are also a high source of protein.

 We’ll look at the ingredients of Himalayan dog chews and consider the benefits and downsides of these treats.
-We’ll consider some aspects to be aware of around these treats and how best to feed these to your dog to get the most out of them.
+We’ll consider some aspects to be aware of around these treats and whether Himalayan dog chews are safe to give your dogs as a treat.

 What are Himalayan Dog Chews?